avaje/avaje-jsonb/README.md

 - JsonAdapter -> Make JsonAdapter an interface.
 - Moshi -> Jsonb - Rename Moshi to Jsonb and make it an interface
 - Moshi.Builder -> Jsonb.Builder - Basically the same but Jsonb.Builder as interface plus added Component and AdapterBuilder
-- Add JsonType for a more friendly API to use rather than underlying JsonAdapter
+- Add JsonType for a more friendly API to use rather than the underlying JsonAdapter
 - Add Jsonb.Component interface - allows easy service loading of adapters
-- Additionally, generates a Jsonb.Component and uses service loading to auto-register all generated adapters.
-This means there is no need to manually register the generated adapters.
+- Additionally, it generates a Jsonb.Component and uses service loading to auto-register all generated adapters.
+This means there is no need to register the generated adapters manually.
 - Add fromObject() as a "covert from object" feature like Jackson ObjectMapper
 - Add naming convention support
 - Add `@Json.Import` to generate adapters for types that we can't put the annotation on (types we might not 'own')
 - Add Mixin feature similar to Jackson Mixins
 - Add Types.listOf(), Types.setOf(), Types.mapOf() helper methods
-- Provide an SPI with the view to target other json-p implementations JSONP/Yasson, GSON etc
+- Provide an SPI with the view to target other json-p implementations JSONP/Yasson, GSON, etc
-- Adds more common java types with default built-in support - java.time types, java.util.UUID
+- Adds more common Java types with default built-in support - java.time types, java.util.UUID
 - Adds support for json views

 ## Related works